Seahawks cornerback Riq Woolen unlikely to play vs. Panthers with chest injury

 “This game in particular, he just lit it up and did some great stuff,” Carroll said.

 Seattle also added to its cornerback depth by signing Artie Burns off the practice squad to the 53.
-Burns has been playing regularly in the nickel and dime packages in the first two games but can play on the outside, if needed.
+Burns has been playing regularly in the nickel and dime packages in the first two games and if needed can play on the outside.

 Seattle also still has Michael Jackson, who can back up at either spot.